MihirLuthra/dtsharedmemory/README.md

+NOTE: This implementation doesn't do hashing like ctrie does.
+A major limitation in a trie is the size of nodes.
+Each node requires memory equal to page size.
+TLB misses are really alot and this makes it much slower.
+Here we do memory allocation in shared memory which we get by <code>mmap(2)</code> and <code>MAP_SHARED</code>.
+It does NOT have transparent huge page support and TLB misses cause significant time dely.

-NOTE: This implementation doesn't do hashing.
-Its more like just a trie which works concurrently between multiple threads and processes and with no node deletion feature and is lock free.
+Its just a trie which works concurrently between multiple threads and processes and with no node deletion feature and is lock free.

-A new implementation is being developed noting the shortcomings of this one.
+Better would be to use the following combination:

 https://github.com/MihirLuthra/cctrie + https://github.com/MihirLuthra/shm_alloc